Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/7_Docker_Container_Course.md

 (1) Consistent Running Environment

-Docker images provide a complete runtime environment excluding the kernel, which ensures consistency in the application runtime environment to avoid questions such as “This code works fine on my machine”.
+Docker images provide a complete runtime environment excluding the kernel, which ensures consistency in the application runtime environment to avoid questions such as "**This code works fine on my machine**".

 (2) Faster Start Time